-(C1.1a) Identify the position(s) of the individual(s) on the board with responsibility for climate-related issues.
+(C1.1a) Identify the position(s) (do not include any names) of the individual(s) on the board with responsibility for climate-related issues.

-Position of individual(s) Please explain board The highest level of responsibility resides with Northrop Grumman's Policy Committee of the Board of Directors.
-As noted in the Proxy Statement, the Policy Committee is comprised of 6 committee members, all of whom are independent directors, who assist the Board in overseeing policy, government relations and corporate responsibility, which includes review and oversight of the Company's environmental sustainability program, including climate-related topics.
-In addition, the Board of Directors oversees our risk management activities and its Committees provide oversight of our risk management process, including the Enterprise Risk Management Council (ERMC).
-The Policy Committee of the Board is responsible for identifying and evaluating global security, political, and budget issues as well as trends (including environmental) that could impact the business; the Audit Committee receives reports on legal and other compliance risks including how the Company is addressing and mitigating risks
+Position of individual(s) Please explain Board-level committee The highest level of responsibility resides with Northrop Grumman's Policy Committee of the Board of Directors (BoD).
+The Policy Committee is comprised of 6 independent directors who assist the BoD in overseeing policy, government relations and corporate responsibility, which includes review and oversight of the Company's environmental sustainability program.
+This committee is responsible for identifying and evaluating global security, political, and budget issues as well as trends (including environmental and climate-related) that could impact the business.
+In addition, the BoD oversees our risk management activities and its Committees provide oversight of our risk management process, including the Enterprise Risk Management Council (ERMC), which oversees 10K identified risks, like extreme weather and natural disasters, which are climate-related; and the Compensation committee that establishes the annual non-financial metrics, including our ghg, water, and waste metrics.